message to sisters and brothers by different mothers

 That book is like a trusted friend to me, a “straight shooter” who “always told it like it was” in a manner that melded well with my god-given wiring and how, since childhood, my own eyes and ears have processed the world.

-I have told others, and now I tell you, that over the years and tragedies of my life, that book has been an anchor that has kept me tethered—loosely—to Christianity, my thought being that inclusion of a philosophical, agnostic-leaning book in the biblical canon was a sign and a wink from god saying, “Hey, I thought of you, too.”
+I have told others, and now I tell you, that over the years and tragedies of my life, that book has been an anchor that has kept me tethered—loosely—to my inherited Christianity, my thought being that inclusion of a philosophical, agnostic-leaning book in the biblical canon was a sign and a wink from god saying, “Hey, I thought of you, too.”

 As I’ve moved through the day, I am feeling lighter and am beginning to experience clarity.